Be Prepared with our Newly Elected Survival Guide Zoom Workshop

 - Can I get a refund if I don’t attend?

 Since we offer a recording of the session, we do not offer refunds.

 - Can I bring more additional people to this workshop on my registration?

 Since this is virtual, we do request that each individual participant purchase their own seat.

 - Will you offer this workshop at another time?

 While we can’t make any promises, this is a popular and much-needed workshop, so we may offer it in the future.
 However, since we do share the recording, we encourage you that if you think you need this information, you should register and then listen to the recording.
-Plus, you will still get access to the self-paced course and coupon code for the cheat sheet.
+Plus, you will still get access to the extensive reference materials and coupon code for the cheat sheet.